sbscully/syncthing-openwrt/README.md

 # syncthing-openwrt
-Init script and usage for ARM based OpenWrt devices.
+Init script and usage for AArch64 based OpenWrt devices.

-This document is only applicable for devices with an ARM chip, and is only tested on OpenWrt BarrierBreaker 14.07.
+This document is only applicable for devices with an AArch64 chip, and is only tested on OpenWrt 18.06.1 on a Raspberry Pi 3 Model B.

 Usage
 =====